Skip to content

 Returns:

-Func: A Func object that represents the conditional to check if column is None.
+Func: A `Func` object that represents the isnone function.

 Example: